jqwik-team/jqwik/docs/user-guide.md

 - Implemented exhaustive generation for `Arbitrary.flatMap()`
 - Implemented exhaustive generation for `Arbitraries.oneOf()`
 - Implemented exhaustive generation for `Arbitraries.strings()`
+- Support default generation of Iterables and Iterators

 ### 0.9.0